shauncy777/Project_4_game_show/README.md

 • If the phrase is revealed before you run out of guesses, YOU WIN!!!

+Extra features:
+Added code to ensure puzzle's words displayed with proper word wrapping to prevent one word being split on two lines (line 28 in Phrase.js).
+Revealed puzzle's phrase to losing player (line 70 in Game.js);
+Updated styles.css for an outline and slight scaling transformation to make letters stand out more when guessed.

 Thanks for stopping by and good luck!